Guides

 Will the restored photo look exactly like the original?

-For minor damage (fading, light scratches), yes—the restoration is essentially recovering what was there.
+For minor damage (fading, light scratches), yes.
+The restoration is essentially recovering what was there.
 For major damage (missing sections, destroyed faces), the AI reconstructs based on context, which means it's making educated guesses.
 Results are realistic but may not be pixel-perfect to the original.

 What's the best format to save restored photos?